JaywongWang/DenseVideoCaptioning/README.md

 2. I uploaded C3D features with stride of 64 frames (used in my paper).
 You can find it [here](https://drive.google.com/file/d/1D6-sDPEkOJX32h0-EclxpiEmiMkNGybo/view?usp=sharing).
 3. I uploaded val/test results of both without joint ranking and with joint ranking.
 4. I uploaded video_fps.json and updated test.py.
+5. Due to large file constraint, you may need to download data/paraphrase-en.gz [here](https://github.com/tylin/coco-caption/tree/3f0fe9b819c0ea881a56441e4de1146924a394eb/pycocoevalcap/meteor/data) and put it in densevid_eval-master/coco-caption/pycocoevalcap/meteor/data/.